 5) There Are Ways to Treat Incontinence

 There was a time when dog owners felt their only option for caring for incontinent dogs was to keep them out of the house.
-Now, however, surgery, hormone replacement therapy, or other medications may be an option for your dog.
+Now, however, surgery, hormone replacement therapy, or other medications, like Proin, may be an option for your dog.
 These treatments can be used successfully to reverse the symptoms of incontinence.
 In cases where incontinence persists, you can use modern day supplies such as pet diapers.